 CROSS-CULTURE EXPERIENTIAL RUBRIC ACTIVITY GUIDE

-The following Guide contains activities that a faculty member could add to a course, pre-departure orientation, experiential learning activity, or guided trip abroad to help students build cross-cultural skills noted in the Cross-Cultural Experiential Rubric.
-Please note that every skill in the rubric does not have sample activities.
-Also, some activities are listed under more than one skill.
+The following Activity Guide contains activities that a faculty member could add to a course or experiential learning activity to help individuals build cross-cultural skills noted in the Rubric.

 2.0 Cultural Worldview and Knowledge

 Sample Assignment: Response to COVID (or another natural or man-made disaster)